Typhoon Vongfong (2020): Preparations

+Highest Tropical Cyclone Wind Signal

 Impact and aftermath

 The outer reaches of Vongfong caused heavy rains in some provinces on May 13, causing flooding in Koronadal.
 Power outages impacted Eastern Samar, downing communications in several towns.
 Strong winds damaged weaker homes and fishing boats and downed trees, blocking roads connecting Eastern Samar and Samar.
 Homes and evacuation centers were damaged across five towns.
 The roof of an evacuation shelter collapsed, and one person was killed while seeking shelter after being struck by glass shards.
 Jipapad suffered most extensively of the towns in Eastern Samar, with floods there reaching the second stories of homes and washing out roads, isolating the municipality.
 Nearly all of the town's populace were displaced by Vongfong.
 Two people were killed in San Policarpo, where Vongfong initially made landfall, and in Oras, Eastern Samar.
 In Northern Samar, 2,545 houses were destroyed and another 10,747 sustained damage.
 The only COVID-19 testing apparatus in Albay, housed at the Bicol Diagnostic Laboratory, was rendered inoperable.
 The storm displaced over 127,900 residents in Eastern Samar and nearly 15,900 residents in Northern Samar.
 Ben Evardone, the governor of Eastern Samar, called the storm "Yolanda Jr." in reference to the scale of damage brought to the province.
 At least ₱80 million worth of crops in the Bicol region were lost due to Vongfong.
 Across Calabarzon, Bicol, and Eastern Visayas, aggregate damage to agriculture was valued at ₱185.83 million; the precautionary harvesting of crops prior to the typhoon's arrival was estimated to have mitigated ₱9 billion in damage to rice and corn.
 According to the NDRRMC, the country's agricultural sector incurred ₱1.04 billion (US$20.5 million) in damage.
 The agency estimated that up to 20,652 ha of agricultural land was damaged by Vongfong.
 Nine villages in Bulacan were inundated by 0.6–0.9 m of floodwater.
 Following the storm, the Department of Agriculture allocated ₱700 million for prompt rehabilitation of the agricultural sector in affected areas.
 At least two people are missing in Eastern Samar.
 According to the NDRRMC, 169 people have been injured by the storm while damage is valued at ₱1.57 billion (US$31.1 million) as of 27 May 2020.
 A C-130 was deployed to Catarman, Northern Samar, on May 18 to distribute food packs to Central and Eastern Visayas.